Sakshi-Jadhav73/diabetes-prediction-system-/README.md

 ## 📌 Overview

 A machine learning-based web application that predicts the likelihood of diabetes using medical parameters such as glucose level, BMI, age, and blood pressure.
-The application provides real-time predictions through a simple and interactive interface built using Streamlit.
+The application provides real-time predictions through an interactive interface built using Streamlit.

 ---